 Mint family (Lamiaceae)

-Description: This native perennial plant is up to 4' tall and unbranched, except near the inflorescence.
+Description: This herbaceous perennial plant is up to 4' tall and unbranched, except near the inflorescence.
 The central stem is strongly four-angled and hairless.
 The opposite leaves are up to 5" long and 1½" across.
 They are sessile, hairless, lanceolate or oblanceolate, and have sharply-pointed widely-spaced teeth along the margins.
 The inflorescence consists of tall spikes of flowers at the ends of the upper stems.
 A spike is up to 10" long and consists of 4 rows of densely packed horizontal flowers or their buds.
 The tubular flowers are white, lavender, or purplish pink, and they often have dots, fine stripes, or swirls of a slightly darker color.
 Each flower is about 1" long, has 2 lips, while 4 purple anthers are visible near the upper lip.
 This upper lip is a broad hood, while the lower lip is divided into 3 lobes – the larger central one functioning as a landing pad for insects, which is accompanied by 2 smaller side lobes.
 The flowers have no scent.

 The blooming period occurs during late summer to early fall, and lasts about 1½ months.
 Each flower produces 4 sharply angled, dull brown seeds.
 The root system consists of a central taproot and rhizomes.
 The latter promote the spread of this plant vegetatively.

 Cultivation: The preference is full or partial sun, and moist to average conditions.
 Growth is best in rich loamy soil, but it can contain some gravel or clay.
 During droughts, the lower leaves may turn yellow and fall off the stem.
 Otherwise, the foliage has fewer problems than most mints.
 This plant is easy to grow if the site is not too dry.
 At moist sites, it sometimes spreads aggressively.